 Feeling: I feel like God won't forgive me.

-Truth: Despite how I see myself, God sees me as blameless and holy because of what Christ did on the cross.
-It's hard to imagine, but God has completely forgiven me.
-When I confess anything that I have done wrong, He is more than willing to forgive and cleanse me from sin, no matter how many mistakes I make (Colossians 1:22, Colossians 1:13-14, 1 John 1:9).
+Truth: Despite how teens see themselves, God sees us as blameless and holy because of what Christ did on the Cross.
+It's hard to imagine, but God has completely forgiven us.
+When we confess sin, He is more than willing to forgive and cleanse us, no matter how many mistakes we make (Colossians 1:22; Colossians 1:13-14; 1 John 1:9).
 Counselor suggestion: We often find it easy to forgive other people but so hard to forgive ourselves.
 How have your teens been able to forgive others in their lives?
 Can they apply those principles to forgiving themselves?

 Activity suggestions: Have your teens write a letter to God asking for forgiveness.
 Based on what they know about God’s character, the teens should write a letter from God in response.
 Then share these letters with a trusted Christian mentor or counselor and ask him/her to be with your teens as they pray for forgiveness.